Zettlr/zettlr-docs/docs/en/guides/custom-css.md

 }
 ```

 Different variables take different values, such as colors, fonts, or numbers.
 What you will need to provide usually becomes clear from the variable's name.
-In case of uncertainty, please take a look at [this file](https://github.com/Zettlr/Zettlr/blob/develop/source/common/modules/markdown-editor/theme/editor.ts), where you can also find descriptive comments for all variables.
-Also, it will always show you the exact variables supported.
+In case of uncertainty, please take a look at [this file](https://github.com/Zettlr/Zettlr/blob/develop/source/common/modules/markdown-editor/theme/editor.ts), where you can find descriptive comments for all variables.
+Additionally, it will always show you the exact variables supported.

 At the time of writing (May 2nd, 2026), the following variables are implemented: